-This board is a simple mix of a very simple water cracker, and a more flavorful and rustic raisin cracker.
+- Crackers: This board is a simple mix of a very simple water cracker, and a more flavorful and rustic raisin cracker.
 Feel free to add any type though, but just make sure to add them last!
 This prevents them from getting soggy if they touch other ingredients for too long.

 How to assemble a beautiful presentation

-First here is a simple breakdown of how I assemble a charcuterie board with zero fuss:
+A simple breakdown of how I assemble a charcuterie board with zero fuss:

-- Fill in with seasonal greens and decor to add a festive touch.
+- Fill in with seasonal greens and décor to add a festive touch.
 I snipped off some greenery from a fresh garland and then added decorative fresh berries (nonedible!) that I picked up in the Trader Joe’s floral department.
 Small ornaments, votive candles, bottle brush trees and twinkly lights are also included to make it really feel like Christmas.
 Fresh rosemary also makes a great garnish if some of your cheese looks a little plain.